More and more people would prefer to live in the cities and towns that surround Columbus to avoid all the hustle and bustle.

 - High rate of uninsured families

-Additionally, we limited the analysis to places that have over 2,000 people.
-This left us with a grand total of 35 suburbs to evaluate around Columbus.
+We also limited the analysis to places with over 2,000 people.
+This left us with a grand total of 36 suburbs to evaluate around Columbus.

-We ranked each place with scores from 1 to 35 in each category, where 1 was the "worst".
+We ranked each place with scores from 1 to 36 in each category, where 1 was the “worst.”

-The areas around Columbus where the dream is more of a nightmare for 2021
+Summary: The areas around Columbus where the dream is more of a nightmare for 2025

-As we mentioned earlier, the suburbs around Columbus aren't all bad.
-Powell takes the cake as the best place to live around Columbus.
+As we mentioned earlier, the suburbs around Columbus aren’t all bad.
+Upper Arlington takes the cake as the best place to live around Columbus.

 - Powell